SUIT (sight)

-The SUIT sight is a 4× telescopic sight with tritium-powered illumination, utilised at dusk or dawn.
+The SUIT sight is a 4× prism sight with tritium-powered illumination, utilised at dusk or dawn.
 The full name is the L2A2 Sight Unit Infantry Trilux.
 The sight is not designed as a sniper sight, but as a standard issue infantry sight to improve the infantryman's night fighting capability and to assist target identification at long range in daylight and in poor light conditions.

 The sight was mounted on the L1A1 Self-Loading Rifle or GPMG.
-It was first produced in 1976 by Avimo Ltd. in London, England.
+The SUIT sight was developed in the United Kingdom by Royal Armaments Research Development Establishment (RARDE) and is manufactured by Avimo Ltd., now known as Thales UK.
+It was first produced in 1976 by Avimo Ltd. in London and is regarded as an early optical combat sight.

-Use

-The sight is an optional optical sighting system for the British Army's L1A1 Self-Loading Rifle and was also used by the Australians and New Zealanders.
+The SUIT sight was an optional optical sighting system for the British Army's L1A1 Self-Loading Rifle and was also used by the Australians and New Zealanders.
+It was not widely issued amongst nor used in combat by the British Infantry, Royal Marines and RAF Regiment.

-The sight has a lever to change between a short range mode (300 meters) and a long range mode (500 meters).